mnshdw/squirrel-lsp/README.md

 ## Squirrel Language Server (squirrel-lsp)

-Rust-based Language Server Protocol (LSP) implementation for the Squirrel language (`.nut`) with VS Code and Zed editor extensions.
+Rust-based Language Server Protocol (LSP) implementation for the Squirrel language (`.nut`) with a VS Code extension.

-The VS Code extension bundles prebuilt `squirrel-lsp` binaries for major platforms, so most users don’t need to download or configure anything extra.
+The VS Code extension bundles prebuilt `squirrel-lsp` binaries for major platforms, so most users don't need to download or configure anything extra.

+For Zed editor support, see [squirrel-lsp-zed](https://github.com/mnshdw/squirrel-lsp-zed).

 ---